1. What new analytics are fueling baseball decisions?

 2. Will AI replace insurance actuaries?

 10+ years ago, a friend of Ugly Research joined a startup offering technology to assist actuaries making insurance policy decisions.
-It didn't go all that well – those were early days, and it was difficult for people to trust an 'assistant' who was essentially a black box model.
+It didn’t go all that well – those were early days, and it was difficult for people to trust a black box model.
 Skip ahead to today, when #fintech competes in a world ready to accept AI solutions, whether they augment or replace highly paid human beings.
 In Could #InsurTech AI machines replace Insurance Actuaries?, the excellent @DailyFintech blog handicaps several tech startups leading this effort, including Atidot, Quantemplate, Analyze Re, FitSense, and Wunelli.